roscoestar/roscoestar.github.io/_posts/2019-09-26-pterosaur-overview.markdown

 ![tupan](/assets/images/posts/tupan.jpg)

 Above: *Tupandactylus*, an Early Cretaceous tapejarid from Brazil.
 Some paleontologists speculate that it may have used its head crest like a rudder to steer while flying, but others say it was purely for display.
-A new [study](https://www.nature.com/articles/s41598-019-52318-y) indicatees that the crest might actually have been blue.
+A new [study](https://www.nature.com/articles/s41598-019-52318-y) indicates that the crest might actually have been blue.

 ![pterosaur-10](/assets/images/posts/pterosaur-10.png)